-Three main sources of data were used in this paper: 1) annual landings of albacore tuna in metric tons by the U.S. longline and handline fisheries in the north Pacific Ocean reported to the ISC (1966 - 2018); 2) catch-effort information from fishermen logbooks (1991-2018); and 3) biological (fork length) information from an observer sampling program (1994-2018).
+Three main sources of data were used in this paper: 1) annual landings of albacore tuna in metric tons by the U.S. longline and handline fisheries in the north Pacific Ocean reported to the ISC (1966 - 2021); 2) catch-effort information from fishermen logbooks (1991-2021); and 3) biological (fork length) information from an observer sampling program (1994-2021).

 Annual albacore tuna landings by the U.S. longline fishery are reported to the ISC by the National Oceanic and Atmospheric Administration (NOAA) and represent the landings from the entire U.S. longline fishery in the north Pacific Ocean.
 The U.S. longline fishery consists of longline vessels operating out of: 1) the U.S. West Coast (primarily California) and, 2) Hawaii.
 The vast majority of U.S. longline vessels operate out of and land fish in Hawaii, and Hawaii-based landings represent >95% of the total north Pacific albacore catch from U.S. longline vessels (McDaniel et al. 2006).
-In the 2017 assessment, logbook and observer data from California-based longline vessels were not used because of the small number of vessels.
-It was instead assumed that these vessels were likely to catch mostly juvenile and sub-adult albacore because of their area of operations.
-In this study, logbook and observer data from California-based longline vessels have been included because of an increase in the number of these vessels in recent years.